hwarang97/DeepLearning.AI/chapter2/note.md

-## what can i do after taking chapter2?
+## what is goal of chapter2?
-1. How to get model perform well
+1. Understand how to get model perform well

 ## what do i learn chapter2?